-EU Parliamentarian Calls to Sanction Vanessa Beeley and All Observers of Donbass Referendums
+EU PARLIAMENTARIAN CALLS TO SANCTION VANESSA BEELEY AND ALL OBSERVERS OF DONBASS REFERENDUMS

 Wallace responded with indignation, asking, “Is there no freedom of speech being allowed in the European Parliament any more?
 Today you are denying me my opinion!”

-Now, Loiseau appears to be seeking revenge against Beeley, demanding that she be criminally prosecuted not just for serving as a referendum observer, but for her journalistic output.
+Now, Louiseau appears to be seeking revenge against Beeley, demanding that she be criminally prosecuted not just for serving as a referendum observer, but for her journalistic output.

 Leave a Reply